The Volunteer Network Centre, Newham

 FREQUENTLY ASKED QUESTIONS

-What is the difference between voluntary work and unpaid work?
+What is the difference between volunteering and unpaid work?

 - Unpaid Work: